Thunder-Ultra/legendary-startup-builds/README.md

 # legendary-startup-builds
-This repository will contain all the projects that i will be making on my path of learning PyQt5
+Welcome Everyone to pay a visit on my path in the learing PyQt5.
+Hope you enjoy the projects.